Turmeric Paste – How to Make

-To make the paste just heat the mixture in a saucepan until smooth and somewhat creamy.
+To make turmeric paste just heat the mixture in a saucepan until smooth and somewhat creamy.
 After heating this creamy golden elixir put it in an enclosed container and store it in the fridge or freezer.
 This way you can periodically use small portions to make tea or to spice up just about any dish.
 This tasty paste will stay fresh in your fridge for about two weeks.
 If you make more than you can consume in the next two weeks just put the remainder in the freezer.

 Turmeric Paste Recipe

 Now for the ingredients; here’s a recipe we like: